nus-cs2103-AY2425S1/ip/docs/README.md

 - Command format:
 ```
-unmark [task number]
+unmark [task number 1] [task number 2] [task number 3] ...
 ```
 Example input:
 ```
-unmark 1
+unmark 1 2
 ```
 - Expected output:
 ```
-Ok meow, I've marked this task as not done yet:
+Ok meow, I've marked these tasks as not done yet:
 [T][ ] Buy groceries
+[D][ ] Submit report (by: Mon, 30 Sep 2024 6:00pm)
 ```

 ### 7. Deleting Tasks
 If you no longer need a task, you can delete it using the delete command.
+You can also delete multiple tasks at once by providing their indices separated by spaces.

 - Command format:
 ```
-delete [task number]
+delete [task number 1] [task number 2] [task number 3] ...
 ```
 - Example input:
 ```
-delete 2
+delete 1 2 3
 ```
 - Expected output:
 ```
 Noted meow.
-I've removed this task:
+I've removed the tasks:
+[T][ ] Buy groceries
 [D][ ] Submit report (by: Mon, 30 Sep 2024 6:00pm)
 ```